Xorlent/PoESP32-SNMP-Environmental-Monitor/README.md

 With Vertiv unceremoniously stop-shipping and then discontinuing the [Geist Watchdog 15](https://www.vertiv.com/en-us/products-catalog/monitoring-control-and-management/monitoring/watchdog-15/#/benefits-features) during our deployment, we had to scramble to find a suitable equivalent device.
 We were shocked to find a lack of decent options for small form-factor, PoE-powered devices that were not astronomically priced.
 With M5Stack's PoE-powered ESP32 device in hand, we developed a network SNMP environmental monitor with a total all-in cost of less than 20% of competing products.
 The IP101G onboard Ethernet chip is not supported by Arduino Ethernet, thus no existing SNMP library would work for this device, so we wrote a purpose-built SNMP parser for this project.

 ## Requirements
-1. M5Stack [PoESP32 device](https://shop.m5stack.com/products/esp32-ethernet-unit-with-poe), currently $25.90 USD
+1. M5Stack [PoESP32 device](https://shop.m5stack.com/products/esp32-ethernet-unit-with-poe), or a newer [Unit-PoE-P4](https://shop.m5stack.com/products/unit-poe-with-esp32-p4), both around $25 USD
+   - Notes on the Unit-PoE-P4:
+     - Requires NO disassembly or downloader kit, just a USB C cable for programming
+     - Device will not mount to any of the provided 3D-printable models.
+I may produce revised designs for this if there is interest.
 2. M5Stack [ENV IV sensor unit](https://shop.m5stack.com/products/env-iv-unit-with-temperature-humidity-air-pressure-sensor-sht40-bmp280), currently $5.95 USD
    - This accessory appears to be EOL.
-A possible plug-in replacement can be found [here](https://www.amazon.com/dp/B0F26Z4MN5)
+A possible plug-in replacement can be found [here](https://www.amazon.com/dp/B0F26Z4MN5) for about $9 USD
+     - This replacement sensor accessory will not mount to any of the provided 3D-printable models.
+I may produce revised designs for this if there is interest.
-4. A single [M5Stack ESP32 Downloader kit](https://shop.m5stack.com/products/esp32-downloader-kit), currently $9.95 USD
+3. A single [M5Stack ESP32 Downloader kit](https://shop.m5stack.com/products/esp32-downloader-kit), currently $9.95 USD

 ## Cost Analysis
-One-time cost for a USB-to-serial device: $9.95 plus tax and shipping
+One-time cost for a USB-to-serial device (PoESP32 only): $9.95 plus tax and shipping
 Total cost per unit: $31.85 plus tax and shipping
 Programming time per unit: < 10 minutes